GhostKatIII/GhostKat/README.md

   It is impossible to remove the file data broadcasted on GK; our website does nothing, it's static html server.
 Our all-in-one html source is all that's needed to run a local version of GK, or spawn endless copies across the world wide web.
 We highly encourage improving and kustomizing our basic interface.

 # 2: GhostKat Groove
-  It is exteremely easy to replicate what we've done.
+  It is extremely easy to replicate what we've done.
 If you want to, just follow these steps.
 We use [Ethereum](https://ethereum.org/) to store the file data (magnet links) needed for users to find others viewing that file.
 **Our Kontracts are written in Solidity (C for Ethereum), and are secured by a virtual currency we call "Dubloonz"**.